 Following heightened nationalist awareness among Ossetians and policies undertaken at the expense of ethnic minorities by the Georgian government led by President Gamsakurdia, calls for Ossetian Independence increased.
 After clashes broke out in Tskhinvali during a pro-Georgia protest, the conflict began to militarize.
 When President Gamsakurdia maintained his position after elections in 1990, which were boycotted by South Ossetia, Ossetians organised elections for their own parliament.
 The central Georgian government reacted by abolishing the autonomous status previously held by South Ossetia.
 The formation of ethnic militias and increased attacks on civilians escalated on both sides and in December 1990 a state of emergency and an economic blockade were declared.
 Fighting was haphazard as fighters on both sides were poorly equipped and disciplined.
-The Georgian National Guard was primarily formed of volunteers due to a lack of resources and as a result fighters often acted out of selfinterest.
+The Georgian National Guard was primarily formed of volunteers due to a lack of resources and as a result fighters often acted out of self-interest.
 Assaults on Tskhinvali by Georgian forces were repulsed on several occasions, and Georgian forces were also noted to expel Ossetian residents and destroy villages out of revenge and as a means to re-claim territory.

 The Sochi agreement (1992) established a ceasefire and security corridor, as well as divided the territory between Georgian and Ossetian administration.
-Relations deteriorated drastically in April 2008, and following shelling of Georgian villages on August 1, the Georgian militarage spanded in force retaking most of Tskhinvali by August 7.
-Russian forces intervened on behalf of Ossetian separatists and after retaking Tskibuali append another front in the Kordori Corgo.
-A coasefire was brokered on August
+Relations deteriorated drastically in April 2008, and following shelling of Georgian villages on August 1, the Georgian military geopanded in force retaking most of Tskhinvali by August 7.
+Russian forces intervened on behalf of Ossetian separatists and after retaking

-Stage Framework/substantive - partial
+Stage Implementation/renegotiation

 Conflict nature Government/territory

 Peace process South Ossetia peace process

-Parties On Behalf of the Government of the Russian Federation A. Shokhin On Behalf of the Government of the Republic of Georgia O. Patsatsia
+Parties On behalf of the Government of Georgia I. Menagarishvili

+On behalf of the Russian Federation A. Shokhin

 Third parties -

-Description Agreement outlines the division of costs between parties for the reconstruction of Ossetia, two-thirds of which is Georgia's responsibility, and one-third of which is Russia's responsibility.
-Agencies and institutions from these countries will come up with initiatives that will be supported by those countries.

-Agreement document GE_RU_930914_Agreement on Restoration of Economy in the Zone of Georgian-Ossetian Conflict.pdf (opens in new tab) Download PDF
+Description Protocol to implement 'Agreement between the Government of the Russian Federation and the Government of the Republic of Georgia on Restoration of Economy in the Zone of the Georgian-Ossetian Conflict' by creating a Joint Executive Body.

+Agreement document

+GE_RU_940705_Protocol of Understanding on Economic Restoration.pdf (opens in new tab) | Download PDF